Wildlife Conservation Permits: Scientific Research

 Certain research activities may require additional permit authority from TPWD or other state or federal agencies.
 Two common examples are listed below, but this is not a comprehensive list.
 It is the applicant's responsibility to ensure all appropriate permits are in place.

 • Fish/Shellfish Relocation: Be aware that certain research activities involving fish or shellfish may also require a Permit to Introduce Fish, Shellfish or Aquatic Plants into Public Waters (INTRO Permit).
-Additional information on the INTRO Permit is available here.
+For additional information, email ifpermits@tpwd.texas.gov.

-• Federally Protected Wildlife: Migratory birds, federally-listed species, and other federally protected wildlife may require a permit from the U.S. Fish & Wildlife Service.
+• Federally Protected Wildlife: Migratory birds, federally-listed species, and other federally protected wildlife may require a permit from the U.S. Fish & Wildlife Service or other federal agencies.

 Statutes and Regulations